nam170201/introduction-to-python-for-computational-science-and-engineering/book/01-introduction.md

 See [Chapter 5: Input and Output](05-input-output.ipynb) for further details.

-Fortunately, the function notation (i.e. with the parantheses) is also allowed in Python 2.7, so our examples should execute in Python 3.x and Python 2.7.
+Fortunately, the function notation (i.e. with the parentheses) is also allowed in Python 2.7, so our examples should execute in Python 3.x and Python 2.7.
 (There are other differences.)

-+++

 These documents
 ---------------